solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 print(cursor.fetchone())
 ```

-It is recommened to bind the [SSL public certificate] with connections
+It is recommend to bind the [SSL public certificate] with connections
 to Flexible Server.
 Download the public certificate to a location on the
 development machine (such as `C:\Tools`).
 Then, edit the `config`
 dictionary to add the `ssl_ca` key and the file path of the certificate